Whetstone Mining in the Blackdown Hills

 Let's analyse this:

-it seems that there were about 24 mines active during the period of peak production according to Chalk (1910), so let's assume no-one worked on a Sunday and that the miners worked elsewhere, harvesting perhaps, for around 40 days a year.
-That would require each mine to produce an average of around 76 scythe stones each working day to reach that half million stones a year.
-That's a heck of a lot of whetstones, but it does seem possible going by the information given by Dr. Fitton earlier; I'm just surprised that an industry of this magnitude didn't leave a bigger dent in history.
+we can read that, "At the height of the trade there were about twenty-four pits in working." - Chalk (1910).
+For the sake of argument let's assume no-one worked on a Sunday and that the miners worked elsewhere, harvesting perhaps, for around 40 days a year.
+That would require each mine to produce an average of around 77 scythe stones each working day to reach that half million stones a year.
+That's a heck of a lot of whetstones and it does seem possible going by the information given by Dr. Fitton earlier, but "even half that figure is considerable." - Stanes (1993).
+I'm surprised that an industry of this magnitude didn't leave a bigger dent in history.

 By the late 1800s most of the readily accessible rock had been mined out despite much reworking of old ground to locate more of the rock.
 Trying to re-open an old worked-out collapsed mine would have been pretty pointless, so new tunnels were dug a short distance away from the old collapsed tunnels and driven in parallel to or above them, to hopefully find new ground that hadn't been fully exploited.

-Evidence of this can be seen in many areas, and in some locations as many as six tunnel entrances can be seen next to each other, indicating that multiple drifts were dug parallel to each other to improve the chances of the re-working finding fresh areas.
-In most cases it seems that the re-working operation was fairly unsuccessful, as the spoil heaps associated with the new tunnels tend to be small; this suggests the miners either encountered a lot of space underground due to the old workings or simply found the operation to be uneconomical.
+Evidence of this can be seen in many areas, and in some locations as many as six tunnel entrances can be seen next to each other, indicating that multiple drifts were dug parallel to each other to improve the chances of finding virgin ground.
+In most cases it seems the re-working operations were fairly unsuccessful, as the spoil heaps associated with the new tunnels tend to be small; this suggests the miners either encountered a lot of open space underground due to cutting across old workings or simply found the operation to be uneconomical.

 A Risky Business

-The ground the mines were driven into was sandy in nature and although easily dug, it required substantial timbering to prevent the tunnel from collapsing; it seems however that some miners chose to forgo the minimal expense of the timber and skimped on the supports to save a pittance.
+The ground the mines were driven into was sandy in nature and although easily dug, it required substantial timbering to prevent the tunnel from collapsing; it seems however that some miners chose to skimp on the cost of the timber and forgo some of the supports to save money.
 Given this, it may come as no surprise that tunnel collapses and the resultant deaths were common in this industry, although the risk of being crushed or suffocated underground wasn't the miners' only problem.

 Whetstone miners were reasonably well paid compared to the local farm workers, earning perhaps triple their income; however, the extra money came at a cost as exposure to silica dust, both while underground and while shaping the extracted rock took its toll and most suffered from silicosis to some degree or another.
 Although this condition would be debilitating, it alone may not necessarily prove fatal; however, when coupled with an attack of tuberculosis which was common at the time, death would be the likely outcome.